 Benefits of Green Dock Lights

-According to the World Fishing Network, blue lights also travel through the water well, but are not as consistent about attracting fish; they work well in saltwater, but don't seem to attract fish so much in freshwater.
+According to the World Fishing Network, blue lights also travel through the water well, but are not as consistent in attracting fish; they work well in salt water, but don't seem to attract fish so much in freshwater.

 Green light also helps promote zooplankton growth in the waters around your dock.
 In turn, this attracts the bait fish, the hungry little fish who find zooplankton to be a delectable dining experience.
 Then, larger fish are attracted to dine on the bait fish which promotes fishing and viewing near your dock.